-The most expensive Lou Brock baseball card is the 1962 Bob Gibson Topps Rookie Card #387 and the 1965 Bob Gibson Topps baseball card #540.
+The most expensive Lou Brock baseball cards are the 1962 Bob Gibson Topps Rookie Card #387 and the 1965 Bob Gibson Topps baseball card #540.

-Brock passed away in September 2020, and he’s well-remembered as one of the best Cardinals players of all-time.
-This has led to increased interest in his cards, especially so soon after his death.
+Brock passed away in September 2020 and is well-remembered as one of the best Cardinals players of all time.
+This has increased interest in his cards, especially soon after his death.

-With only one RC to choose from, Brock’s 1962 Topps card is definitely a great investment piece.
-The design of the set itself has led to increased scarcity, while it’s nearly 60 years old.
-There’s a distinct lack of gem mint copies, so it’ll be difficult to add a perfect version to your personal collection.
+With only one RC to choose from, Brock’s 1962 Topps card is a great investment piece.
+The set’s design has led to increased scarcity while it’s nearly 60 years old.
+There’s a distinct lack of gem mint copies, so adding a perfect version to your collection will be challenging.

-“There’s a lack of options and parallels, but a number of interesting early Brock cards are still worth decent money in the present day.”
+“There’s a lack of options and parallels, but some interesting early Brock cards are still worth decent money in the present day.”

 Any of his early 1960s cards are relatively valuable, even if they can’t match up to his RC when all is said and done.